DanielVorobiov/cv_api/README.md

 - To get data about the soft skills that the candidate posses use: http://127.0.0.1:8000/api/soft-skills/
 - To get data about the technical skills that the candidate posses use: http://127.0.0.1:8000/api/technical-skills/
 - To get information about the languages the candidate can speak use: http://127.0.0.1:8000/api/languages/
-- To get data about the awards and certifications the candidate has recieved, use: http://127.0.0.1:8000/api/awards/
+- To get data about the awards and certifications the candidate has received, use: http://127.0.0.1:8000/api/awards/
 - To get data about the candidate's hobbies use: http://127.0.0.1:8000/api/hobbies/
 - To get the contact information of the candidate use: http://127.0.0.1:8000/api/contacts/